RISCfuture/hearts/README.md

 must be to be used.
 Higher numbers will use emoji that have more color variety.
 Default is 0.2.

-`-o`: Pass a string of emoji characters.
-Only characters from this set will be used.
+`-o`: Pass a string of emoji characters, or a group name.
+Only characters from this string or group will be used.
+Group names are listed in `db/groups.txt` and include `flags`, `food`, and `hearts`, for example.
 Overrides `-c`.

 ### Files